wittmannaaron/flare_proxy/README.md

 ### Architecture and Data Flow

 1. Request Processing:
-   - Incoming requests are received through an OpenAI-compatible endpoint
+   - Incoming requests are received through a LM Studio compatible endpoint
    - Requests are validated and transformed into the internal message format
    - The FLARE engine coordinates the interaction between components